Rescuers aid stranded boaters on Sabattus Pond

 According to Sabattus Fire Chief Troy Cailler, the operation went quickly and smoothly in large part due to a new piece of navigation equipment that had been installed just a week earlier.
 The Hummingbird Helix 10 plotter used longitude and latitude coordinates to chart a course to the disabled boat.
 The device also uses sonar to scan the bottom of the pond for potential obstacles, Cailler said.

-Within about 10 minutes, crews were able to make their way to the disabled vessel.
+Within about 10 minutes, rescuers were able to make their way to the disabled vessel.
 The boat had drifted about a half mile from their last known coordinate, Cailler said.

-When crews made contact with the boaters, they discovered that few of the occupants were able to speak English.
-The boat, it was determined, had broken down and the boaters had no way to return to Martin Point boat launch.
+When firefighters made contact with the boaters, they discovered that few of the occupants were able to speak English.
+The boat, it was determined, had broken down and the boaters had no way to return to the Martin Point boat launch.

 The children were wearing life vests, Cailler said.